Quick tips to multiply your profile and post views on LinkedIn

 The half-life of a LinkedIn post is about 24 hours.
 If you post too often, you might dampen the reach of each post.
 If you’re just starting out, posting once or twice a week is fine.

-I post 6–10 times per week.
+On average, I post 7 times per week.
 That’s more than enough for most individuals and small businesses.

 This is not Twitter: posting several times per day (especially if you’re repeating posts) is a really bad idea on LinkedIn.

 Every time you post, you risk someone clicking the Unfollow button.
 Once they do that, you’re never getting them back.
 Be careful and make sure each post has some value.

 Tip 12: Include a hashtag on every post

 Hashtags help you build your personal brand and track shares of your posts.

 I use hashtags to categorise my posts.
 For example, I’ll tag language posts with #NoPainerExplainer and LinkedIn posts with #LinkedInLearnerLounge.